tylim88/Firelord/README.md

 primitive.doc('12345').set(flattenData)
 ```

-put empty object `{}` as 2nd argument if you don't have any primitive object type.
+create mirror object if you have primitive object type, else put empty object `{}` as 2nd argument.

 and don't worry, as always typescript will stop you if any step goes wrong

-It is better to generate tuple type instead of mirror object type as 2nd parameter, however tuple type is hit with [order inconsistency](https://stackoverflow.com/a/55128956/5338829).
+It is better to generate tuple type instead of mirror object type as 2nd parameter, however union to tuple type is hit with [order inconsistency](https://stackoverflow.com/a/55128956/5338829).

 ### Caveat 2